PharmCat/ClinicalTrialUtilities.jl/README.md

 ### ToDo:

+ - text output
+ - atomic function interface with struct
  - knownDesign () from PowerTost
- - implement parallel design
+ - implement parallel design for BE
- - implement replicate design
+ - implement replicate design for BE
+ - remove Rmath from dependencies
  - cvfromci ()
- - Simulations.
+ - Simulations